 Big enterprises like Adidas and Nike developed a resolution for this issue in the form of premium apps that are utilised by the brand’s most enthusiastic fans.
 These apps are specific to a part of the enterprise’s target audience and intended for improving the customer experience for a particular group of users.
 For instance, Adidas’ new app Tango builds an Adidas soccer community where brand fans can develop and share soccer challenges for other users on the app.

 Visitor management apps enable a business to gather visitor information and instantly receive notifications when they arrive.
 Notifications come in two different forms.
 Emails consist of relevant data such as the visitor’s photo and contact details, while email and SMS notifications have the ability to sign out visitors once they leave.
 Customers will enjoy the reduced wait time and a better greeting on arrival.
+If you are unsure exactly what is visitor management and how it can benefit you, iLobby has a comprehensive guide to help explain.

 Visitor management app trend will impact a couple of different businesses, including event management niche where people can even sign in offline, or theme parks that can now gather data and reward visitors for returning to the park.
 Another benefit of these apps for companies is the improved feedback which involves customised questions and ratings of a visit.